john-romero-devs/job-scraper/README.md

 # 📄 RemoteOK Job Scraper

-A Python script to fetch remote design-related job listings from [RemoteOK](https://remoteok.com), filter them by keywords, store them in Google Sheets, and send you an email digest.
+A Python script to fetch remote design-related job listings from RemoteOK (https://remoteok.com), filter them by keywords, store them in Google Sheets, and send you an email digest.

 Cron job-ready once you set up all your credentials and install the appropiate dependencies on your server.